jitendrapurohit/au.com.agileware.civicontactapi/README.md

 When the CiviContact API extension is installed, a new CiviCRM Group **CiviContact** is added.
 When new Contacts are added in CiviContact, each Contact will be automatically added to this Group in CiviCRM.

-### Default profile for CiviContact

-When the CiviContact API extension is installed, a new CiviCRM profile **CiviContact** is added.
-This profile is intended to be used to add new fields to CiviContact, rename existing fields, re-order fields and remove fields, enabling you to fully customise the CiviContact user interface without any coding required.

 ## Customising CiviContact

+We recommend that you create a CiviCRM Profile for CiviContact with a name of **CiviContact**.
+You can then use the CiviContact Profile to add new fields to CiviContact, enabling you to fully customise the CiviContact user interface without any coding required.

-Add your custom CiviCRM fields to the CiviContact profile to enable your users to view and update information specific to your requirements.
+Add your custom CiviCRM fields to the CiviContact Profile to enable your users to view and update information specific to your requirements.

 **[Summary Fields](https://civicrm.org/extensions/summary-fields)** make it easier to search for major donors, recent donors, lapsed donors as well as to show a synopsis of a donor’s history.
 CiviContact supports the following CiviCRM extensions:
 * [Summary Fields](https://civicrm.org/extensions/summary-fields)